 7. Where will the REPRIEVE trial be conducted?

 The REPRIEVE trial will be conducted primarily at research sites in United States, Canada, Thailand, South Africa, Brazil, Peru, Haiti, and India.
 Over 100 research sites are currently enrolling participants.
 A map is posted providing links to participating sites, as well as contact information for the participating sites.

 7. Are there any substudies that are a part of the REPRIEVE trial?

-There are 2 substudies enrolling REPRIEVE participants and 2 additional study objectives included in REPRIEVE, they are:
+There are 4 substudies that are part of the REPRIEVE trial, including 2 additional study objectives included in REPRIEVE, they are:

 - The REPRIEVE Mechanistic Substudy (ACTG A5333s)